The streams break up;

 Then sails the fish hawk overhead,

-looking for his prey
+looking for his prey.

 Henry Thoreau, April 14, 1852

-Generalize the anthropic principle to all life: What is it called that Nature is exactly suited to all life?
+Generalize the anthropic principle to all life: What is it called that Nature is exactly suited to all life? –– A spring thought walking in woods at dusk after hearing peepers and wood frog for the first time, feeling everything is perfect for me and realizing so it is

-And every creature in the woods
+and every creature in the

-now renewed.
+woods now renewed.

 March 31, 2016

-melting snows seek the sea
+Melting snows seek the sea

-spawning fish flow upstream:
+spawning fish flow upstream –

 spring mystery solved!